szjani/revents/pages/messaging-concept.md

 ## Messaging concept

+1. The generated Toc will be an ordered list
 {:toc}

 Each Revents message must implement the `Message` interface, which encapsulates the actual payload and the meta information.